Early Music (Adults)

-The Beauchamp Early Music Course has been running for over 30 years, the last half of which have been the charismatic direction of Philip Thorby.
+The Beauchamp Early Music Course has been running for over 30 years, over half of which have been under the charismatic direction of Philip Thorby.

-In 2018 we are returning to last year's wonderful venue - Wotton House - a very private oasis in the city of Gloucester.
+In 2018 we are very pleased to be returning to Wotton House - a very private oasis in the city of Gloucester.
 Wotton House is the home of the recently launched Gloucestershire International School (www.ive.global).
-It is a wonderful, historic Grade 2 listed stately home, built in the early 1700s, retaining many original features.
+It is an historic Grade 2 listed stately home, built in the early 1700s, retaining many original features.
 It has the huge benefit of a residential block with many single (and a few twin) bedrooms.

 Each full day there are 4 tutor-led sessions (2 in the morning, one late afternoon, one after dinner); for these the tutors will put up a list daily naming the instrumentalists for each piece to be played.
 There is ample opportunity in the early afternoon and late evening ‘free time’ for musicians to arrange groups amongst themselves to play any instruments they may not be listed to play.
 These optional, informal sessions tend to gravitate to a slightly later repertoire.